signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-relay.md

 ## Prometheus

-Last thing we do is change the alias name Prometheus is serving to Grafana.
+Last thing we can do is change the alias name Prometheus is serving to Grafana.
+You will have to go into Grafana and edit the panels alias accordingly as well.

 ```bash
 sudo nano /etc/prometheus/prometheus.yml